IfanClarke1/SOC-Wazuh-Lab/README.md

 *Phase 3 - Initial Access*

-I was not able to find a list of users using enumeration but, as the focus of this lab is defence, I decided to go ahead with using the correct username for a brute force attack with Hydra
+I was not able to find a list of users using enumeration but, as the focus of this lab is defence, I decided to go ahead with using the correct username for a brute force attack with Hydra.

+I enabled RDP on my Windows login and then attempted a brute force with the following command:

+hydra -l Ifan -P /usr/share/wordlists/rockyou.txt (target-ip)